electricjones/awesome-game-studies/README.md

 # Awesome Game Studies
 An awesome list of resources for game studies, sciences, and art.

-Sections May Include
-- History
-- Scholarship
-- Design and Art
-- Programming

 Prices:
 - ![price: open source](https://img.shields.io/badge/price-open%20source-brightgreen.svg) Project is **free** and open source under a popular licence like MIT or GPL
 - ![price: free](https://img.shields.io/badge/price-free-green.svg) Project is free, but not open source (do these still exist?)